 You will need Python.
-Beets works on Python 2.7 and Python 3.4 or later.
+Beets works on Python 3.6 or later.

 apt-get install beets.
 But the version in the repositories might lag behind, so make sure you read the right version of these docs.
 If you want the latest version, you can get everything you need to install with pip as described below by running:

 - On Arch Linux, beets is in [community], so just run

 pacman -S beets.
 (There’s also a bleeding-edge dev package in the AUR, which will probably set your computer on fire.)

 - For Gentoo Linux, beets is in Portage as

 media-sound/beets.
 Just run